90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 `i, j, k` = imaginary vector components (imaginary edges from w)

-initially we have `x, y, z` the real vector components
+Initially `x, y, z` the real vector components

+Using the Right Tetrahedron Model - the edges from `w` are `x, y, z` this would represnt a rotation limit of 90

 by multiplying them with the rotation density `w` we can explore the `i, j, k` imaginary vector components